 NOTE 1—A BDT Initiator can include multiple BDT sequences, separated by SIFS, within a single TXOP.

-NOTE 2—BDT cannot(#3102) be started with a PPDU that can not signal a Response Indication, e.g., an NDP PS-Poll frame.
+NOTE 2—A BDT sequence cannot(#3102) be started with a PPDU that can not signal a Response Indication, e.g., an NDP PS-Poll frame.

-NOTE 3—(#Ed)BDT can be started with a PS-Poll+BDT frame.
+NOTE 3—A (#Ed)BDT sequence can be started with a PS-Poll+BDT frame.

 The total duration of the BDT Initiator PPDUs shall not exceed the TXOP limit as described in 9.22.2.3 (EDCA TXOPs)(#3287).
 The BDT responder PPDU transmission(s) and any expected responses shall fit entirely within the remaining TXOP or SP duration, as indicated in the Duration/ID field of the latest MPDU transmitted by the BDT initiator(#Ed).
-A BDT is subject to TXOP duration limits for the current AC.(#3522, 3107, 3106)
+A BDT exchange is subject to TXOP duration limits for the current AC.(#3522, 3107, 3106)

 A BDT Responder sending a(#3103) BDT response burst containing an immediate response to an eliciting PPDU that had the More Data field equal to 1 shall set the Response Indication to Long Response for each PPDU in the BDT response burst.